 ASH: I’ll probably make a point to check it out eventually, then.

-MELINDA: Could be interesting.
+MJ: Could be interesting.

 SEAN: Seven Seas also digitally debuts Mushoku Tensei: Jobless Reincarnation, a light novel that essentially kicked off “reincarnated in another world” books.
 Will it take off here?
 Or will this be a case of “what’s the fuss all about?”.